kevwalsh/carota/_posts/2016-01-04-stuff-to-do.md

 #### Rock climbing

 Three best areas in the county are around us: Metcalfe Rock (5 minute drive and 5 minute hike), The Swamp (a bit more of a hike), and Old Baldy in Kimberley.

+#### Treetop canopy walk and ziplining

+[Scenic Caves](http://www.sceniccaves.com/activities/eco-adventure-tours/) has fun activities for families and some amazing views on Gorgian Bay

+#### Canoeing the Beaver River, caving, Stand up paddling, Kayaking on the bay

+[Free Spirit](http://www.freespirit-tours.com/paddling/) is a local company who has a bunch of fun activities including canoeing down the Beaver, sea kayaking, caving, SUP.

 #### A map